 Best For: Casual smokers, smooth golf cigars, relaxed rounds

-The Montecristo White Series offers a refined take on the classic Connecticut-style cigar.
-Wrapped in a silky Ecuador Connecticut leaf and filled with Dominican and Nicaraguan tobaccos, the Rothschild size delivers a balanced smoke that stays smooth while still offering plenty of flavor.
+The Montecristo White Series is a polished take on the classic Connecticut style.
+A silky Ecuador Connecticut leaf over Dominican and Nicaraguan tobaccos, the Rothschild size keeps things smooth while still putting out plenty of flavor.

-The flavor profile leans toward cedar, coffee, and light spice with a creamy texture that develops gradually as the cigar burns.
-For golfers looking for a premium cigar that fits comfortably into the pace of a round, Montecristo White delivers a polished and dependable smoking experience.
+The profile leans cedar, coffee, and light spice with a creamy texture that builds slowly as the cigar burns.
+For golfers who want a premium cigar that fits the pace of a round, Montecristo White delivers a refined, dependable smoke.

 Key Details: